amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The original Mannheim slide rule was invented in 1859 by [Amédée Mannheim](https://en.wikipedia.org/wiki/Amédée_Mannheim), a French artillery officer, for quickly computing artillery firing solutions in the field.
 It was capable of computing only $×$, $÷$, $x^2$, and $\sqrt{x}$, which suited its intended purpose.

 A slight improvement upon the Mannheim slide rule was the German *Rietz* model.
-It added the $ST$ scale for small angles in the range $[0.57\degree, $ $5.73\degree$].
+It added the $ST$ scale for small angles in the range $[0.57\degree, $ $5.73\degree$], or in radians $[0.01, 0.1]$.
 In this angular range, $sin(\theta) \approx tan(\theta)$, so the combined $sin$-$tan$ scale suffices—for engineers, that is.
 The following is the Nestler 23 R Rietz, a famous German slide rule known to be a favourite of Albert Einstein.
 The 23 R dates to 1907, but the example below is from the 1940s.

 [Nestler 23 R]